isaachambers/CustomersService/README.md

 # CustomersService

 Demo Customer service microservice demo.
 This app is a Eureka client and connects to a mysql db.
+Thats all, nothing more.